second-state/oasis-ssvm-runtime/README.md

 make -C ../oasis-core
 make symlink-artifacts OASIS_CORE_SRC_PATH=../oasis-core
 make
-make run-gateway
+make run-gateway # or run-gateway-sgx
 ```

-(wati for running gateway finish, maybe need more than 30 seconds)
+(wait for running gateway finish, maybe need more than 30 seconds)

 The result should be the same as the following content.